Skip to main content

 --path=PATH

-Type: Optional[Optional]
+Type: Optional[Union]

 Default: None

-Directory or File Path.
+Directory or file path.
 Defaults to None.

 -k, --keep_alpha=KEEP_ALPHA